Vince McMahon: WCW/ECW Invasion and the brand extension (2001–2005)

-Feuds with D-Generation X, Donald Trump, and Bobby Lashley (2005–2007)
+Various feuds (2005–2013)

-He began a feud with Eric Bischoff in late 2005, when he decided that Bischoff was not doing a good job as General Manager of Raw turning face again.
+He began a feud with Eric Bischoff in late 2005, when he decided that Bischoff was not doing a good job as general manager of Raw turning face again.
 He started "The Trial of Eric Bischoff" where McMahon served as the judge.
 Bischoff ended up losing the trial; McMahon "fired" him, and put him in a garbage truck before it drove away.
 Bischoff stayed gone for months.
 Almost a year later on Raw in late 2006, Bischoff was brought out by McMahon's executive assistant Jonathan Coachman so that he could announce the completion of his book Controversy Creates Cash.
-Bischoff began blasting remarks at McMahon, saying that he was fired "unceremoniously" as the Raw General Manager, that there would be no McMahon if not for Bischoff's over-the-top rebellious ideas, and that D-Generation X was nothing but a rip off of the New World Order.
+Bischoff began blasting remarks at McMahon, saying that he was fired "unceremoniously" as the Raw General Manager, that there would be no McMahon if not for Bischoff's over-the-top rebellious ideas, and that D-Generation X (DX) was nothing but a rip off of the New World Order (nWo).

 On the December 26, 2005 Raw, McMahon personally reviewed Bret Hart's DVD.
 Shawn Michaels came out and he also started talking about Hart.
 McMahon replied, "I screwed Bret Hart.
 Shawn, don't make me screw you".
-At the 2006 Royal Rumble, when Michaels was among the final six remaining participants after eliminating Shelton Benjamin, McMahon's entrance theme music distracted Michaels, allowing Shane McMahon to eliminate him.
+At the Royal Rumble on January 29, 2006, when Michaels was among the final six remaining participants after eliminating Shelton Benjamin, McMahon's entrance theme music distracted Michaels, allowing Shane McMahon to eliminate him.
 On the February 27 Raw, Michaels was knocked unconscious by Shane.
 When Michaels' former Rockers tag team partner Marty Jannetty came to the rescue of Michaels, he was forced to join McMahon's "Kiss My Ass Club".

-On Saturday Night's Main Event XXXII, Michaels faced Shane in a Street Fight.
+On the March 18 episode of Saturday Night's Main Event XXXII, Michaels faced Shane in a Street Fight.
 McMahon screwed Michaels while Shane had Michaels in the Sharpshooter.
 Michaels had not submitted, but McMahon ordered the referee to ring the bell, giving Shane the victory (another Montreal Screwjob reference).
-At WrestleMania 22, Vince McMahon faced Michaels in a No Holds Barred match.
+At WrestleMania 22 on April 2, Vince McMahon faced Michaels in a No Holds Barred match.
 Despite interference from the Spirit Squad and Shane, McMahon was unable to beat Michaels.
-At Backlash, Vince McMahon and his son Shane defeated Michaels and "God" (characterized by a spotlight) in a No Holds Barred match.
+At Backlash on April 30, Vince McMahon and his son Shane defeated Michaels and "God" (characterized by a spotlight) in a No Holds Barred match.